theupdateframework/pep-on-pypi-with-tuf/README.rst

 The snapshot process is fairly simple and SHOULD be automated.
-The snapshot process MUST keep in memory the latest working set of *root*, *targets* and delegated targets metadata.
+The snapshot process MUST keep in memory the latest working set of *root*, *targets* and delegated roles.
 Every minute or so, the snapshot process will sign for this latest working set.
-(Recall that project transaction processes continuously inform the snapshot process about the latest delegated targets metadata in a concurrency-safe manner.
+(Recall that project transaction processes continuously inform the snapshot process about the latest delegated metadata in a concurrency-safe manner.
 The snapshot process will actually sign for a copy of the latest working set while the actual latest working set in memory will be updated with information continuously communicated by project transaction processes.)
 Next, the snapshot process MUST generate and sign new *timestamp* metadata that will vouch for the *snapshot* metadata generated in the previous step.
 Finally, the snapshot process MUST add new *timestamp* and *snapshot* metadata representing the latest snapshot.

 A few implementation notes are now in order.
 So far, we have seen only that new metadata and targets are added, but not that old metadata and targets are